Thomas-Fermi theory of out-of-plane charge screening in graphene: Introduction

 Our paper is organized as follows.
 In section \ref{sec:results}, we introduce the Thomas-Fermi energy functional for a free-standing graphene sheet and then discuss several issues associated with its definition in the context of the associated variational problem for charge screening that require a modified formulation compared to the classical Thomas-Fermi theory.
-Within these modifications, we then state the main results of our paper in Theorems \ref{thm:Egeneral} and \ref{thm-main} and illustrate their conclusions with several numerical examples.
+Within these modifications, we then state the main results of our paper in Theorems \ref{thm:Egeneral} and \ref{thm-main}, and Corollary \ref{cor:cluster}.
 In section \ref{sec:setting0}, we give the precise variational setting for the modified Thomas-Fermi energy of the free-standing graphene sheet and establish general existence and regularity results for the minimizers.

 Then, in section \ref{s:pos} we focus on the case of the potential from a single off-layer external point charge.
-In particular, in \ref{sec:half} we reformulate the Euler-Lagrange equation for the minimizers in terms of a convenient auxiliary variable and establish several properties of the solutions associated with a comparison principle that we establish for this equation, and in section \ref{sec:super} we establish further implications of the comparison principle on the positivity of solutions.
+In particular, in section \ref{sec:half} we reformulate the Euler-Lagrange equation for the minimizers in terms of a convenient auxiliary variable and establish several properties of the solutions associated with a comparison principle that we establish for this equation, and in section \ref{sec:super} we establish further implications of the comparison principle on the positivity of solutions.
 This leads us, in section \ref{sec:sign}, to establish existence of sign-changing solutions to the closely related Thomas-Fermi-von Weizs\"acker model considered by us in \cite{LMM}.

 The key computation of the paper is carried out in section \ref{ALog}, where a logarithmic barrier is established, which is then used in section \ref{sec:decay} to prove the asymptotic decay rate of the solution at infinity for the external potential of a point charge.
 Furthermore, in section \ref{sec:charge} we show the complete charge screening and in section \ref{sec:uni} we establish the universality of the decay.
+We conclude this section by showing how the statements of our main results in section \ref{sec:results} follow from the various technical results obtained in sections \ref{sec:setting0} and \ref{s:pos}.

 Finally, in section \ref{sec:setting} we outline the analogous treatment of the case of a doped graphene sheet characterized by the presence of a uniform background charge, where the main results are contained in Theorems \ref{p-Min} and \ref{p-Minreg}.

 \paragraph{\bf Notations} Throughout the paper, for $f(t), g(t) \geq 0$ we use the asymptotic notations as $t \to +\infty$:

 \begin{itemize} \item $f(t)\lesssim g(t)$ if there exists $C>0$ independent of $t$ such that $f(t) \le C g(t)$ for all $t$ sufficiently large;